FASRec/FASRec/README.md

 --device             STR           Device for training.
 Default is 'cuda'.
 --l2_emb             FLOAT         L2 regularization value.
 Default is 0.0.
 --gpu                STR           Name of GPU to use.
 Default is "0".
---reverse            INT           m in the paper.
-Default is 5.
---lbd                FLOAT         alpha in the paper.
-Default is 0.3.
+--alpha              FLOAT         Weight for teacher predict.
+Default is 0.7.
+--teaching_epoch     INT           When to use teacher predict.
+Default is 300.
+--onlyP              BOOL          Only use teacher's postive     Default is False.
+																	 predict.
---decay              FLOAT         d in the paper.
+--decay              FLOAT         Decay rate for EMA.
 Default is 0.999.
---neg_nums           INT           number of negative samples.
-Default is 100.
 ```